Do this: Tell people around you that you’re going on a solo motorcycle tour.

 For me, a long solo ride offers a powerful possibility.
 A possibility to perceive things better & be in touch with nature.

-Unsurprisingly, I’ve come to like solo touring a lot.
+Unsurprisingly, I’ve come to like solo touring a lot since the first time I went on a tour with my motorcycle alone.

 And I want you to experience solo touring too.
 That’s why I’m going to give you ten reasons.